CosmosContracts/testnets/uni-5/04_V12_ALPHA_UPGRADE_2.md

 Unfortunately, `uni-5` is not in a great state, we signed one block post-upgrade and then halted.
 So we are going to revive from a snapshot just before the upgrade (block 1785500).

-We're 90% sure the problem is in the new `x/oracle / x/globalfee` module, so for this restart we'll be turning OFF the price feeder.
+We're 90% sure the problem is in the new `x/oracle / x/globalfee` module, so for this restart, we'll be turning OFF the price feeder.

 **These instructions build off of the [previous instructions](./03_V12_ALPHA_UPGRADE.md) and assumed you followed them.**